Mayko2003/test-git-commands/README.md

 # FETCH

-git fetch -> update local repo from remote repo
+git fetch -> update local repo from remote repo, just bring the changes to the files

 # PULL